We offer programmes of study in the following areas:

 Film, Media and Cultural Studies

-Students work with specialists, educators, facilitators and scholars in a creative community alongside colleagues from the Divisions of Music, Fine Arts, History of Art and Television Studies in the Wits School of Arts.
+Students work with specialists, educators, facilitators and scholars in a creative community alongside colleagues from the Divisions of Digital Arts, Music, Fine Arts, History of Art, Film and Television, and Drama for Life in the Wits School of Arts.
 Students explore different facets of life in theatre, but are also part of a broader artistic vision.

 The Division of Dramatic Arts aims to produce graduates who are informed and critically aware practitioners and consumers of the arts, conscious of their cultural and social environment.
 Dramatic Arts draws on the diversity of its surroundings, a committed staff of artist-scholars, and dynamic student body to promote creative and socially productive engagement through a range of degree programmes.